dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 journalctl -f -u nginx.service
 ```

-- Configure Prometheus for reverse proxing, by editing `/lib/systemd/system/prometheus.service` and add the following argument
+- Configure Prometheus for reverse proxying, by editing `/lib/systemd/system/prometheus.service` and add the following argument
 to the list of arguments passed to the Prometheus executable

 ```